ripienaar/free-for-dev/README.md

   * [firebase.google.com](https://firebase.google.com) — Build real-time apps, the free plan has 100 max connections, 10 GB data transfer, 1 GB data storage, 1 GB hosting storage and 10 GB hosting transfer
   * [gearhost.com](https://www.gearhost.com/pricing) — Platform for .NET and PHP apps.
 256 MB of RAM for free on a shared server with limited resources
   * [gigalixir.com](https://gigalixir.com/) - Gigalixir provide 1 free instance that never sleeps, and free-tier PostgreSQL database limited to 2 connections, 10, 000 rows and no backups, for Elixir/Phoenix apps.
-  * [glitch.com](https://glitch.com/) — Free unlimited public/private hosting with features such as code sharing and real-time collaboration
+  * [glitch.com](https://glitch.com/) — Free public/private hosting with features such as code sharing and real-time collaboration.
+Free plan has 1000 hours/month limit.
   * [heroku.com](https://www.heroku.com/) — Host your apps in the cloud, free for single process apps
   * [dplyr.dev](https://www.dplyr.dev) - Deploy Web Apps with Databases.
 Free for deploying on your machines.
 Maximum 2 deployments
   * [KintoHub](https://www.kintohub.com/) — KintoHub is an all-in-one platform to combine and deploy your backend services, websites, cron jobs, databases and everything your app needs in one place.